HiromuHota/pdi-git-plugin/README.md

 # Overview

-The Git plugin allows you to manage versions of local Kettle files without leaving Spoon.
+This plugin allows you to manage versions of local Kettle files without leaving Spoon.
+In addition to Git, Subversion is also supported.

 # How to install